lspahija/blizzardberry/README.md

   - GitHub OAuth
       - [create prod OAuth app](https://github.com/settings/developers)
 - dogfood the product.
 Our app needs to have an agent integrated, and it needs to work well.
 Anybody that visits the site gets an instant useful demo!
-- (Luka) add yearly pricing option and other information (models, etc. for each tier)
-- (Frankie) store conversations so webapp owners can see what their users are asking and how the agent is responding
 - differentiate enough from Chatbase.
 We want to be our own thing and that should be people's first impression.

 ## Launch and Sell!